 You can also achieve a medium rare on the grill, but definitely not the same tenderness.
 (Still pretty delicious, though, and you can use a more tender cut of meat instead).

-The two basic ingredients in this Korean short ribs recipe are the meat and the marinade.
+The two basic ingredients in Korean-style short ribs are the meat and the marinade.
 As always, there are variations you can use to tailor it to your taste or what you have on hand.

 Which short ribs to buy

-I use boneless short ribs that are about 1 inch (2.5 cm) thick from Costco.
+I use boneless beef ribs that are about 1 inch (2.5 cm) thick from Costco.
 For this recipe, I slice them horizontally to make them 1/2 inch thick.

 More typically, Kalbi short ribs are a bone-in strip of beef cut across the bone from the chuck end of the short ribs.
-Also called flanken.
+Also called flanken cut or LA galbi.
 They are 1/2 inch (1.3 cm) thick and about 8-10 inches long.
 Use these if you prefer.
-You can find them at Asian markets or some mainstream grocery stores.
+You can find them at an Asian market or sometimes at a local grocery store including Costco.

-Short ribs are tough and usually require a braising cook method.
+Because short ribs are a tough cut of meat, they usually require a braising cook method.
 Not this time.
 The sous vide method is an alternative you will love.

 Short ribs are also flavorful and rich due to their extensive marbling.
 Yes, fat means flavor but, don’t worry, you won’t be eating through chunks of fat.
 In fact, I doubt you will notice any at all.